 What the Sample Form Covers

 The sample living will in A.R.S.
-36-3262 is not the only form you can use, but it gives a clear picture of the decisions involved.
+36-3262 is not the only form you can use.
+It gives a clear picture of the decisions involved.
 The form presents five numbered options, and you initial the ones that match your wishes.
-You can combine options 1 through 4, but if you choose option 5, the others do not apply.
+You can combine options 1 through 4.
+If you choose option 5, the others do not apply.

 Any writing that meets the requirements of this article may be used to create a living will.
 A person may write and use a living will without writing a health care power of attorney or may attach a living will to the person's health care power of attorney.